MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 ## types

-Who doesn\'t want a complete type checking to help you reduce silly mistakes etc. when coding your plugin?
-If you want to add type hints to the server interface or command source parameter, here\'s the package for you to import those Usually-used classes
+Who doesn't want a complete type checking to help you reduce silly mistakes etc. when coding your plugin?
+If you want to add type hints to the server interface or command source parameter, here's the package for you to import those Usually-used classes

 ``` python